ibm-cloud-docs/databases-for-mysql/getting-started.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="30m"}

-This tutorial will guide you through deploying and managing {{site.data.keyword.databases-for-mysql_full}} on IBM Cloud.
+This tutorial guides you through deploying and managing {{site.data.keyword.databases-for-mysql_full}} on IBM Cloud.
 With MySQL Workbench, an open-source tool, you can easily manage your data and databases.

 MySQL Workbench provides many tools to help you manage your database effortlessly so you can focus on building and scaling your applications.
 {: tip}